 Dr. Cylke's research focuses on the environmental movement and the social construction of environmental concerns.
 He studies how the mass media and the environmental movement present scientific findings so that people become concerned about problems they can't see for themselves (e.g. air and water pollution, the depletion of the ozone layer).

 Dr. Derne's study of family life in India explores the interconnections between culture, family, gender and emotion.
 His study of filmgoing in India examines how mass media consumption shapes family, emotion, sexuality and male dominance.
 His study of globalization considers the transformation of class, culture, and gender in India since economic liberalization.
-He has recently completed interviews and fieldwork aimed at understanding conceptions of well being in India.
-While the study is based largely on indepth interviews in the city of Dehra Dun, he also examines the experiences of pilgrims at several Himalayan holy sites.
+He is in the final stages of completing Well Being: Lessons from India, a project based on over 200 interviews conducted with a diversity of people in India.
+He is preparing a research project examining nonordinary spiritual experiences.

 Dr. Lofquist's research deals with historical and contemporary patterns of death penalty use, particularly the relationship between systems of racial control such as slavery and lynching and the death penalty.
 He also researches wrongful convictions.